WICG/origin-policy/README.md

 ## The Proposal
-We propose Origin Policy as a web platform mechanism that aims to shift configuring the origin from web applications to the origin itself.
+We propose Origin Manifest as a web platform mechanism that aims to shift configuring the origin from web applications to the origin itself.

 ### Server side
-Origin Policy files are to be published in a well-known location on the server.
+Origin Manifest files are to be published in a well-known location on the server.
 This enforces that the origin and not the individual web apps defines them.